 Ground-based lightning networks use radio data to pin down strike locations.
 The discovery of similar signals from TGFs meant that scientists could use the networks to determine which storms produce gamma-ray flashes, opening the door to a deeper understanding of the meteorology powering these extreme events.

-“All told, this study is our best look yet at TGF-producing storms, and it shows convincingly that storm intensity is not the key,” said Chronis, who will present the findings Wed., Dec.
-17, in an invited talk at the American Geophysical Union meeting in San Francisco.
+“All told, this study is our best look yet at TGF-producing storms, and it shows convincingly that storm intensity is not the key,” said Chronis, who will present the findings on Wednesday, December 17, in an invited talk at the American Geophysical Union meeting in San Francisco.
 A paper describing the research has been submitted to the Bulletin of the American Meteorological Society.

 Scientists suspect that TGFs arise from strong electric fields near the tops of thunderstorms.
 Updrafts and downdrafts within the storms force rain, snow and ice to collide and acquire electrical charge.
 Usually, positive charge accumulates in the upper part of the storm and negative charge accumulates below.
 When the storm’s electrical field becomes so strong it breaks down the insulating properties of air, a lightning discharge occurs.